Feromond/budget_tracker_tui/README.md

 - **Hourly Rate:**
   - (Optional) Set your hourly earning rate to toggle a view that shows transaction costs in "hours worked".
 - **Fuzzy Search:**
-  - Enable or disable the fuzzy search input for category selection.
+  - Enable or disable the fuzzy search input for category selection (toggle in Settings menu `o`).
 - **Config File:**
   - The application's settings are saved in a `config.json` file, which is stored in your OS's **config directory**:
     - **Linux:** `~/.config/BudgetTracker/config.json`